What’s New

 The author’s favorite view from the main hall balcony

-The view that greets you fresh out of your rebirth.
+The view that greets you fresh out of rebirth.
 Take a moment to appreciate it before continuing on to the left.

 3) Fugetsukyo Bridge 楓月橋